TimWolla/policies/feature-proposals.rst

  Required Majority
 *******************

+All votes in an RFC MUST have an "Abstain" option, which is treated identically to not casting a vote in terms of calculating results, but is used as a signal that eligible voters explicitly decline to vote one way or the other on a question rather than simply not having noticed the RFC.

 The primary vote of an RFC, determining overall acceptance of the proposal, MUST be a clearly phrased binary question with the voting options "Yes", "No", and "Abstain".
 The primary vote SHOULD be phrased "Implement $feature as outlined in the RFC?" to avoid ambiguity.
-For a primary vote to be accepted a 2/3 majority from the non-"Abstain" votes is required.
+For a primary vote to be accepted a 2/3 majority of "Yes" votes is required.
 This means that the number of "Yes" votes must be greater than or equal to the number of "No" votes multiplied by two.
-"Abstain" votes do not have any effect on the outcome of the vote.

 As an example, an RFC with 8 "Yes", 4 "No", and 9 "Abstain" votes is accepted, as the number of "Yes" votes is twice the number of "No" votes and "Abstain"